2x-1/like-malbolge/README.md

 Decoded as `(C + [C]) % 94`.
 Some instructions may take the literal value of `[C]` as an immediate value.
 All codepoint values in `[0..255]` is allowed in a source program.

 ### Instruction set
 The instructions set is intentionally kept very sparse to ease programming.
-All undefined ops are NOPs.
+All undefined ops are NOPs, unless the -p flag is set, in which they raise a SIGILL error.

 |  (C+[C])%94  | Arguments | Description |
 | :----------: | :-------: | :---------: |